 This indicates a conflict with FTDI’s own drivers, and is (as far as I know) mainly a problem on Mac OS X, where they can be disabled (until reboot) by unloading the appropriate kernel module.

 Starting with OS X Mavericks, OS X includes kernel drivers which will reserve the FTDI device by default.
-This needs unloading before libftdi will be able to communicate with the device:
+In addition, the FTDI-provided VCP driver will claim the device by default.
+These need unloading before libftdi will be able` to communicate with the device:

 OS X Mountain Lion and earlier¶